Escort fighter: In RAF service

 In contrast to their German counterparts, the RAF long argued against the development of escorts.
 A key reason was largely organizational.
-In 1936 the former Air Defence of Great Britain was split into RAF Fighter Command and RAF Bomber Command.
-This organization felt that using their fighters as protection for bombing raids would draw on their own numbers.
+In 1936 the former Air Defence of Great Britain had its duties split into RAF Fighter Command and RAF Bomber Command.
+Fighter Command felt that using their fighters as protection for bombing raids would draw on their own numbers.
 On 30 November 1936, Director of Staff Duties Sholto Douglas made this position formal, stating "the bombers should be able to look after themselves without the addition of an escort of fighters."
 Production allocation followed this rule, capping the number of fighters delivered to front-line use with the British Expeditionary Force and sending the rest to UK formations.

 At the same time, the newly formed Bomber Command developed their plans with the assumption that there would be no escorts.
 This was due to a combination of factors.
 One was the belief that improved navigational technique would allow the night bomber force to attack point targets.
 Another was that immediately before the war, new and much larger aircraft like the Vickers Wellington were arriving that mounted heavy defensive armament.
 This convinced some in Bomber Command that daylight raids would not require escorts.

 The concept of daytime raids quickly ended after the disastrous air battle of the Heligoland Bight, in which a force of 22 Wellingtons lost 12 aircraft to German fighters as they attacked warships in harbour.
 For the rest of the war, the RAF was convinced night bombing was the only survivable strategy and this opinion was not seriously reconsidered.
 Both Fighter and Bomber command evolved doctrinal arguments against escorts, even after photoreconnaissance versions of the Spitfire were flying deep into Germany at ranges that would allow them to escort daytime bombing.

 During the preparations for the Big Week offensive, the USAAF asked the RAF to consider how to carry out daytime bombing with Spitfire escorts.
 Fighter Command claimed this was impossible, making several highly questionable calculations to "prove" this.
 This led to two Spitfires being shipped to Wright-Patterson where many new fuel tanks were added without major effects on performance.
 Their now excellent range was demonstrated by flying them back across the Atlantic to England.
 In spite of this demonstration, Fighter Command was slow to consider such adaptations and was not until well after Pointblank was concluded that final sign-off was given, at which point they saw no need for such conversions.